maddenp/ddts/README.md

 ====

 A Ruby-Based Dependency-Driven Test Suite system
 ### Notes

-See _README_ for general test-suite driver usage (or run `ddts help`); for information on the build, run and suite configuration files; and for a description of the _library.rb_ and _profiles.rb_ files.
+See the README for general test-suite driver usage; for information on the build, run and suite configuration files; and for a description of the library.rb and profiles.rb files.

 DDTS provides a system for composing test suites whose overall activity is driven by simple YAML configuration files.
 The most general configuration type is the _suite_, which defines one or more sets of runs whose output is expected to be identical.
 Each named run in these sets corresponds to a _run_ configuration defining runtime parameters for the code under test.
 Each run configuration depends in turn on a _build_ configuration specifying how binaries should be obtained.
 Run configurations are assumed to express different configurations of the tested code, e.g. running on different numbers of MPI tasks, or enabling different sets of optional features.